mjkubba/edi/README.md

 to start locally:
 `cargo run <edifilepath>` to read your edi file
-`cargo run` will attempt to run a demo file
+`cargo run` will attempt to run a demo file `RUST_LOG=info cargo run ./data/X221-claim-adjustment-reason-code-45.edi` example of passing in a file and setting log level

 ### TODO:
 everything!!!